A formula for the Euler class of foliations: The maw dual graph

-\bl Let $\mathcal{B}$ be a cooriented branched surface in $M$ whose exterior is a union of sutured product balls.
-The maw dual graph $\Gamma(\mathcal B)$ is a $1$-cycle. \el \bp We need to show that at each vertex $v$ of $\Gamma(\mathcal B)$, the total weight of the edges pointing into $v$ is the same as the total weight of the edges pointing out of it.
-The vertex $v$ is the base point of a product sutured ball $B$ in the exterior of $\mathcal B$.
-The edges pointing out of $v$ correspond altogether with the sectors of $\mathcal B$ that carry $R_+(B)$, which is a disk.
-As vector fields on the sectors of $\mathcal{B}$ restricting to the maw vector field at the boundary patch together to a vector field on their union and the index formula is additive, the total weight pointing out of $v$ is $\chi(R_+(B))$ (in this case equal to $1$).
-Similarly, the total weight pointing into $v$ is $\chi(R_-(B))$.
-As $\chi(R_+(B))=\chi(R_-(B))$ the claim follows. \ep
+\bl Let $\mathcal{B}$ be a cooriented branched surface in $M$ whose exterior is a union of product balls.
+The maw dual graph $\Gamma_m(\mathcal B)$ is a simplicial $1$-cycle. \el \bp Let $R_+$ (resp. $R_-$) be the portion of $\partial_h N(\mc B)$ whose coorientation points inside (resp. outside) $N(\mc B)$.
+We need to show that at each vertex $v$ of $\Gamma_m(\mathcal B)$, the total weight of the edges pointing into $v$ is the same as the total weight of the edges pointing out of it.
+The vertex $v$ is the base point of a product ball $B$ in the exterior of $\mathcal B$.
+The edges pointing out of $v$ correspond altogether with the sectors of $\mathcal B$ that carry $R_+\cap B$, which is a disk.
+As vector fields on the sectors of $\mathcal{B}$ restricting to the maw vector field at the boundary patch together to a vector field on their union and the index formula is additive, the total weight pointing out of $v$ is $\chi(R_+\cap B)$ (in this case equal to $1$).
+Similarly, the total weight pointing into $v$ is $\chi(R_-\cap B)$.
+As $\chi(R_+\cap B)=\chi(R_-\cap B)$ the claim follows. \ep